Chancellor’s Statement – A Plan for Jobs

 These schemes, alongside business support grants and government backed loans, have been a lifeline for many.
 But as we emerge from lockdown we must recognise that some jobs that existed before the pandemic may not return.
 So we need a plan that supports existing jobs but also helps to create new ones.

-Young people have been disproportionately affected by the economic costs of the pandemic; under 25s are more likely to be furloughed and they are more likely to work in the sectors that have been hit hardest such as retail, leisure and hospitality.
+Our young people have been disproportionately affected by the economic costs of the pandemic; under 25s are more likely to be furloughed and they are more likely to work in the sectors that have been hit hardest such as retail, leisure and hospitality.

-The Kickstarter programme will enable employers – of any size and from any sector – to take on a 16 to 24 year old at risk of unemployment, and the Government will pay the young person’s salary for 6 months, based on 25 hours a week at National Minimum Wage.
+The Kickstart scheme will enable employers – of any size and from any sector – to take on a 16 to 24 year old at risk of unemployment, and the Government will pay the young person’s salary for 6 months, based on 25 hours a week at National Minimum Wage.
 The Chancellor has initially made £2bn available for this scheme but has made clear that there will not be a cap if even more jobs can be created.

 During the election campaign I listened to so many local residents who spoke about the lack of opportunities for young people across Penistone and Stocksbridge, and of their sadness that their children and grandchildren had to leave our area to find jobs and opportunities.
-Kickstarter, alongside the massive investment in apprenticeship, traineeship and careers services, offers an opportunity to grow good jobs locally, and I would love to hear from local employers who are interested in creating Kickstarter jobs and apprenticeships.
+Kickstart, alongside the massive investment in apprenticeship, traineeship and careers services, offers an opportunity to grow good jobs locally, and I would love to hear from local employers who are interested in creating Kickstart jobs and apprenticeships.

 COVID-19 has affected us all, but as the Chancellor said yesterday, it is how we respond to the crisis that will define our communities and our nation:

 “We will not be defined by this crisis, but by our response to it.
 It is an unambiguous choice to make this moment meaningful for our country in a way that transcends the frustration and loss of recent months.
 It is a plan to turn our national recovery into millions of stories of personal renewal.”